The Deligne-Riemann-Roch isomorphism: Introduction

-In his seminal article \emph{Le déterminant de la cohomologie}~\cite{Deligne-determinant}, based on a 1985 letter to Quillen, Deligne outlined a program to represent the degree-one part of the Grothendieck--Riemann--Roch formula (henceforth GRR) as a canonical isomorphism of line bundles.
-One of the first instances of a GRR isomorphism goes back to work of Mumford, in the context of families of smooth projective curves $C\to S$ and their moduli \cite{Mumford:stability}.
+In his seminal article \emph{Le déterminant de la cohomologie}~\cite{Deligne-determinant}, based on a 1985 letter to Quillen, Deligne proposed a conjectural program in which he interprets the degree-one part of the Grothendieck--Riemann--Roch formula as a canonical isomorphism of line bundles.
+One of the earliest instances of such isomorphism goes back to Mumford's work on families of smooth projective curves $C \to S$ and their moduli spaces \cite{Mumford:stability}.
 Mumford showed that there exists a canonical isomorphism between determinant line bundles of pluricanonical forms

-This result follows from an application of GRR on moduli spaces of curves and relies on fine algebraic and topological properties of those.
-Similar isomorphisms, such as Moret-Bailly’s \emph{formule clé} \cite{FalChai, Moret-Bailly:pinceaux}, also arise from such techniques.
-However, their applicability is limited to special geometric contexts.
-Deligne's conjectural program aims to bypass these moduli-space arguments.
+This result follows from an application of the Grothendieck--Riemann--Roch theorem on moduli spaces of curves and relies on subtle algebraic and topological features of these spaces.
+Comparable isomorphisms, such as Moret-Bailly’s \emph{formule clé} \cite{FalChai, Moret-Bailly:pinceaux}, arise through similar techniques.
+This circle of ideas already appears in Faltings’ pioneering work on arithmetic intersections on arithmetic surfaces \cite{Faltings84}.
+As further related applications, explicit realizations of the Mumford isomorphism lead to the so-called Mumford forms and Polyakov measures on moduli spaces of curves \cite{Beilinson-Manin, Fay}.
+Moret-Bailly’s \emph{formule clé} also plays a central role in the study of heights of abelian varieties \cite{Bost:intrinsic-heights, deJong-Shokrieh}.